gateio/gateapi-java/docs/WalletApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         WalletApi apiInstance = new WalletApi(defaultClient);
-        String currency = "BTC"; // String | Filter by currency.
-Return all currency records if not specified.
-        Long from = 1602120000L; // Long | Time range beginning, default to 7 days before current time.
+        String currency = "BTC"; // String | Specify the currency.
+If not specified, returns all currencies Long from = 1602120000L; // Long | Start time for querying records, defaults to 7 days before current time if not specified
-        Long to = 1602123600L; // Long | Time range ending, default to current time.
-        Integer limit = 100; // Integer | The maximum number of entries returned in the list is limited to 500 transactions.
-        Integer offset = 0; // Integer | List offset, starting from 0.
+        Long to = 1602123600L; // Long | End timestamp for the query, defaults to current time if not specified Integer limit = 100; // Integer | Maximum number of entries returned in the list, limited to 500 transactions Integer offset = 0; // Integer | List offset, starting from 0 try {
-        try {
             List<DepositRecord> result = apiInstance.listDeposits()
                         .currency(currency)